← Back to blog

 Our recommendation: RAG is the right starting point for over 80% of SME use cases.
 Fine-tuning is a complement for very specific needs (adapting a model’s tone, generating content in precise industry jargon), not an alternative.

-In practice, INYSTER systematically recommends starting with RAG, validating the business value, then evaluating whether fine-tuning would provide additional benefit.
+In practice, our artificial intelligence and LLM projects systematically start with RAG, validate the business value, then evaluate whether fine-tuning would provide additional benefit.
+For the broader picture, see also our AI integration services.

 Concrete use cases